angelics/SephMiner/README.txt

 * always move to disable folder for un-used miners

 # NVIDIA
-NVIDIA users need to download nvidiainspecter to use OC feature
+NVIDIA users please upgrade to 397.93 for cuda 9.2 NVIDIA users need to download nvidiainspecter to use OC feature

 ```
 http://www.guru3d.com/files-details/nvidia-inspector-download.html
 ```